 The service BEO provides for the company's construction projects is what Njos calls "a turnkey tool and small tool and consumable program."
 All the tools needed at the site are bar coded, placed in modularized tool cribs, and shipped out to the construction site.
 Except for very small jobs, the package comes complete with the inventory tracking system and radio frequency scanners.
 Once the mobile crib is in place, representatives from both BEO and ToolHound travel down to set up the system - importing the inventory information from disk to the site's PC, downloading the employee data from the existing payroll system, and training the crib operators on how to use the program.
 "We don't leave until the personnel feel comfortable with it," Njos says.

-One of the benefits that BEO has found with the implementation of ToolHound is the accountability the system introduces into its tool cribs.
+One of the benefits that BEO has found with the implementation of the ToolHound inventory management system is the accountability it introduces into its tool cribs.
 Now management has a reliable record of who last had a tool, and who is responsible for its return.
 Since each site is responsible for their own inventory losses, this accountability is another important factor in the system's use.
 And as personnel become more familiar with the system, its value in this regard becomes more and more apparent with each new project.
 "From project to project we're getting better at managing our tool control process," Njos says.

 He also adds that no matter what situation arises, ToolHound's support staff come up with a solution.
 "The support experience is really nice," Njos says.
 "They've already been there, and they provide a product that fits our business.
 It's a really big benefit."